 - Unhappy Tier 2 support analysts due to lower-level issue escalations increasing their workload

 At a minimum, organizations should consider an assessment of their current performance to determine an approach.
-A knowledgeable Epic Services vendor can provide a review of your Service Desk environment and provide an informed recommendation.
+A knowledgeable Epic Services partner can provide a review of your Service Desk environment and provide an informed recommendation.